pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 / key | Search for text in the file q key | Quits more

-- Most commands have buit-in help use the '--help' option with the command
+Most commands have buit-in help use the '--help' option with the command
 ```
 $ date --help
 Usage: date [OPTION]... [+FORMAT]
   or:  date [-u|--utc|--universal] [MMDDhhmm[[CC]YY][.ss]]
 Display the current time in the given FORMAT, or set the system date.
 ...
 ```

-- Use 'apropos' along with the command as the argument to find all man page with references to the command
+Use 'apropos' along with the command as the argument to find all man page with references to the command An Example From Debian..
-- From Debian..
 ```
 $ apropos date
 arm-linux-gnueabihf-elfedit (1) - Update the ELF header of ELF files.